nkran/guido/docs/source/getting_started.rst

 **Example: Adding Conservation score (Cs) to a locus** You can download the Cs for *Anopheles gambiae* from github repo `https://github.com/nkran/AgamP4_conservation_score <https://github.com/nkran/AgamP4_conservation_score>`_.
+Follow the instructions in the README file to download the data and create the `AgamP4_conservation.h5` file.
+Then, you can add the Cs layer to the `Locus` instance:

 .. code-block:: python